jiayanghe/winning/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.14.

-Bootstrap Modal and Toast are used to display modal and message when clicking 'Add to Cart' button.
+Bootstrap Modal and is used to display modal when clicking 'Add to Cart' button.

+Bootstrap Toast is used to display confirmation message when user confirm adding product to cart in the modal.

 Supports device with minimum screen width of 320px;